-Authentication -The default is set to Auto, so it will auto-detect for Shared Key or Open System authentication.
-For Shared Key authentication, both the sender and the recipient share a WEP key for authentication.
-For Open System authentication, the sender and the recipient do not share a WEP key for authentication.
-If you are not sure which authentication method to select, keep the default, Auto.
+Authentication - The default is set to Auto, where it auto-detects for Shared Key or Open system.
+Shared Key is when both the sender and the recipient share a WEP key for authentication.
+Open key is when the sender and the recipient do not share a WEP key for authentication.
+All devices on your network must use the same authentication type.